WebFiori/docs/database.md

 ## Introduction

 One of the important features of any web application is to have a simple-unified interface at which the developer can use to access application database.
 WebFiori framework has an abstract layer that provides the developer with all needed tools to create databases and performs queries on them.
-Currently, the abstraction layer supportes MySQL and MSSQL database but there are plans to support more in the future.
+Currently, the abstraction layer supports MySQL and MSSQL database but there are plans to support more in the future.

 > **Note:** It is possible to connect to any database using PDO driver of PHP.
 The database layer helps in defining your database in easy way and also it helps in making the process of building SQL queries much simpler task.